 Subsequent to the GPM Option Agreement, GPM with support and assistance from Goldeye, staked additional claim units (the "Additional Interest") at Weebigee.
 On September 3, 2015, Goldeye elected, pursuant to the GPM Option Agreement to have the Additional Interest included as part of the Weebigee property.
 In April 2016, the Company received \$100,000 pursuant to the option agreement with GPM.
 Goldeye tendered to GPM the amount required to pay for its share of the costs of the Additional Interest but GPM refused to accept the payment on the purported ground that Goldeye had forfeited its rights to the Additional Interest due to untimely payment of such amount.
 In July 2016, GPM sold its interest in the Weebigee property to Sandy Lake Gold Inc. Subsequent to the acquisition of Goldeye, issues arising from the Option Agreement went through an arbitration process that resulted in a decision that a Force Majeure event had occurred and, therefore, the first year's expenditure deadline was extended, the first year's expenditure requirement was met, and that Goldeye had not met the conditions to participate in specific additional property purchases.
-On January 16, 2019 the Arbitration Panel ruled that SLG is entitled to a costs award of \$926,960.03.
+On January 16, 2019 the Arbitration Panel ruled that SLG is entitled to a costs award of \$926,960.03, which the Company paid in the year.
+There continues to be several deficiencies by the optionee and as a result there are items in dispute pertaining to the Option Agreement.
+Both parties are working to resolution.

 During the course of the above-described arbitration, SLG brought a counterclaim against Goldeye for \$2,000,000 plus pre-judgment and post-judgment interest and costs on a full indemnity basis for breach of contract, including breach of certain representations, warranties, and covenants.
 No further steps have been taken by SLG to advance the counterclaim so full discovery has not yet taken place.
 Accordingly, no amounts have been recorded in the consolidated financial statements related to this matter.